Autonomous Brownian gyrators: a study on gyrating characteristics: Total entropy production

 The last line in Eq.~\ref{eqn_total_S} is derived using Eq.~\ref{eqn_J2}.
-Therefore the total entropy changing rate is positive along a steady-state trajectory regardless of the type of conservative forces.
-Note that Eq.~\ref{eqn_total_S} implies that if one follows a NESS trajectory, the total entropy change is just equal to the contribution by the damping force.
+Note that the equality in Eq.~\ref{eqn_total_S} holds at stationary points of flow only.
+Therefore the total entropy changing rate is positive along the NESS flow path regardless of the type of conservative forces.
+Note that Eq.~\ref{eqn_total_S} implies that if one follows the NESS flow path, the total entropy change is just equal to the contribution by the damping force.

 If the potential is quadratic, the NESS currents circulate around the equiprobability contours, and the system entropy is a constant of time.
 Therefore, the net rate of heat dissipation towards the thermal baths is always positive at the NESS.
 On the other hand, regarding non-quadratic potentials, the system entropy becomes oscillatory along a NESS cycle (see Figs.~\ref{fig_double_well} and \ref{fig_iso_quartic} for examples).
-Moreover, at times one may encounter a region where the net entropy dissipation into the environment $\Delta S_Q$ turns negative.
-For example, from Fig.~\ref{fig_iso_quartic} one finds that along the $x_2$ axis, while the NESS current directs away from the origin, the conservative force is just anti-parallel to $\vec{v}$, and therefore the entropy dissipation into the surrounding is negative.
+Moreover, at times one may encounter a region where the net entropy dissipation into the environment $\Delta S_{Q,{\rm ssf}}$ turns negative.
+For example, from Fig.~\ref{fig_iso_quartic} one finds that along the $x_2$ axis, while the NESS current directs away from the origin, the conservative force is just anti-parallel to $\vec{v}_{\rm av}$, and therefore the entropy dissipation into the surrounding is negative.

 The above result may look counterintuitive, as during this stage, on average, the system absorbs heat from the low-temperature reservoir.
 Meanwhile, following the trajectory along the $x_1$ axis towards the origin, the system (again on average) dissipates heat into the high-temperature reservoir.
 The autonomous occurrence of these less intuitive trajectories can be understood by the corresponding changes in the system entropy, which is synonymous with the information possessed by the system, and the thermodynamic law dictates a positive change in total entropy.
-Moreover, noting that $\Delta S_Q = \Delta S_{\rm tot}$ after one full cycle, one deduces that during the rest of the trajectory, behavior of opposite trends must occur.
+Moreover, noting that $\Delta S_{Q,{\rm ssf}}= \Delta S_{\rm tot, ssf}$ after one full cycle, one deduces that during the rest of the trajectory, behavior of opposite trends must occur.
 And after one full cycle, the system indeed absorbs a positive amount of heat from the high-temperature reservoir and dissipate it into the low-temperature reservoir.